ghazaal71/loganmeetsworld/_posts/2017-10-15-using-of-bitwise-operators.markdown

 tags: programming
 ---

-A cool thing I learned about a couple years ago in school is bitwise operators.
+An interesting thing I learned about a couple years ago in school is bitwise operators.
 I honestly mostly forgot about them until a coworker pointed out an implementation in our codebase the other day.
 I want to talk about a couple "practical" uses for them in that I've seen.

 Before we begin, let's do a quick math recap.
 An _operator_ is a tool that acts on the operands to produce another output.
 Famous operators are `+`, `-`, `*`, etc. It is both the element or tool that acts upon operands, and what we call the thing that denotes the action.
 An _operand_ is the object of the mathematical operation.
 So in `2 + 2`, the `2`s are operands, the plus sign is the operator.